Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Project Climbing Centre Cloverdale

-The Project Climbing Centre in Surrey is located at 17828-65A Avenue close to the Cloverdale Fairgrounds.
-The original and slightly larger Project Climbing Centre is located in Abbotsford, and it still exists (see below for details).
+The Project Climbing Centre in Surrey is located at 17828-65A Avenue, close to the Cloverdale Fairgrounds.
+The original, slightly larger Project Climbing Centre is located in Abbotsford and still exists (see below for details).

-Project Climbing Centres offer bouldering on structures up to 13-feet high.
+Project Climbing Centres offer bouldering on structures up to 13 feet high.
 From there, climbers can jump or fall onto mats on the floor.
-This costs about $22, plus an extra $5 or so if you want to rent shoes (which are recommended).
-The Abbotsford facility also offers belaying sessions and courses which require 2 people working together.
+This costs about $24, plus an extra $6 or so if you want to rent shoes (which are recommended).
+The Abbotsford facility also offers belaying sessions and courses, which require two people working together.

 Click Project Climbing Centre Coverdale for more information.